jht1493/ICM-2020-Code/weeks/04_loops.md

 ### > Try

-Fill the canvas with a  pattern: Organize your shape into a user defined function and have it fill the canvas using for-loops.
+Fill the canvas with a  pattern.
+Organize your shape into a user defined function and have it fill the canvas using for-loops.

 [sketch - 4.2 for-loop drawShape1](https://editor.p5js.org/jht1493/sketches/ZRMgh5oWA)